edra-unb/MobileGCS/README.md

 # MobileGCS
-Mobile Ground Control Station for our autonomous UAV's
+Mobile Ground Monitoring Station for our autonomous UAV's